 But everyone loves a rebel, right?
 The top hat’s radical dandyism caught on, and piqued in mainstream popularity by the 1840s-50s.
 Abraham Lincoln was famously a fan – rumour has it, he hid important letters in its voluminous top.
 They became such wardrobe staples, that it wasn’t uncommon to find theatres with seats made to accommodate men at the opera…

-It’s perhaps mind boggling to think, but at the same time, the baseball cap was also born in New York City.
+At the same time, the baseball cap was also born in New York City.
 First, in the form of straw hats donned by the New York Knickerbockers in 1849.
 Yes folks, you are looking at the original baseball hats:

 By 1860, they were even further popularised by Brooklyn’s Excelsiors baseball team uniform.
 Soon, a variety of “ball caps” started popping up, leading us to the contemporary incarnation we know best.